logchange/hofund/README.md

 **Edge values (when hovered):**

-- **Upper value**: 0 or 1 - 0 connection is down and 1 connection is ok.
+- **Upper value**: -1 or 0 or 1 - 0 connection is down and 1 connection is ok, -1 connection is inactive
-- **Lower value**: from 0 to 1 - % of connection is ok during week.
+- **Lower value**: from 0 to 1 - % of connection is ok during week (without time when connection is inactive)

 # Contribution